 There is a great deal of exposed rock in Arches, and much of it is spotted with multicolored lichens.
 Lichens usually grow on north-facing surfaces since reduced solar radiation is an advantage for many organisms in the desert.
-Lichens also colonize healthy, mature cryptobiotic soil crust, and occasionally on live or dead plant material.
+Lichens also colonize healthy, mature biological soil crust, and occasionally on live or dead plant material.
 Many species of lichen are found in Arches.

 Lichens are well adapted to arid climates.
 They can carry on food production at any temperature above 32º Fahrenheit.
 Lichens can absorb more than their own weight of water, and can absorb temporary water like dew almost directly into their algal cells (the water does not need to go through roots and stems as it does in vascular plants).

 Many plants benefit from the presence of lichens.
 The cyanobacterial component of lichens can transform atmospheric nitrogen (unusable to most organisms) into a form that is an essential nutrient for life.
 This is especially important in desert ecosystems, where lack of nitrogen is known to limit productivity.